 The County Wide Food Drive goes until Saturday, October 13.
 Please make a monetary donation or a donation of food & personal care items to benefit 50 local food pantries!

-Celebrating the activity of God in our midst, the mission of Access is to be a faith-based leader in linking congregational, individual, and community resources to eliminate hunger and reduce the impact of poverty in Kent County.
-We provide a place for the community to act--for those with resources and talents to interact and problem-solve with the big issues of poverty and people in need.
-Our services fall under three initiatives: Hunger Response, Congregation Connections, and Poverty Education.
+Celebrating the activity of God in our midst, the mission of Access is to be a faith-based leader in linking congregational, individual, and community resources to reduce the impact of poverty in Kent County.

 More articles you may enjoy: